PatrickSigue/dbmssa/test/READ ME.md

 # Sir Chief’s Motorshop E-Commerce Website

 ## Presented to:
 Assoc.
-Prof. III, BSCS, MAED, MIT
-Ma'am Rosemarie Coronejo
-In partial fulfillment of the requirements for Database Management Systems 1
+Prof. Ma'am Rosemarie Coronejo BSCS, MAED, MIT In partial fulfillment of the requirements for Database Management Systems 1

 ## Submitted by: